Getting Started

 Opening Plotly Studio and logging in

 When you open Plotly Studio, select Login to get started or log in with Dash Enterprise.
-See the Installing and Setting Up Plotly Studio page for more details on installing and logging into Plotly Studio for the first time.
+See the Installation page for more details on installing and logging into Plotly Studio for the first time.

 Projects

-In Plotly Studio, a Project holds your app's data, the prompts used to generate the app, and generated code.
+In Plotly Studio, a project holds your app's data, the prompts used to generate the app, and generated code.
+All projects belong to a team.

 Projects are automatically saved as you work, so you can leave a project and return to it later.
 Draft projects (projects that don't have an app generated yet) appear in your projects list alongside completed apps.